What Should a Healthy Diet Look Like?

 What about PROTEIN?

-Protein serves so many very important functions in our bodies such as muscle building, hair/skin/nail health, cellular functioning, and so may more important details that we often never consider in our bodies.
+Protein serves so many very important functions in our bodies such as muscle building, hair/skin/nail health, cellular functioning, and so many more important details that we often never consider in our bodies.
 Protein comes in a variety of forms including the plant-based options mentioned above; meat products like chicken, turkey, beef, pork, lamb, fish; eggs; cheese; protein powder; and nuts and seeds.
-Nuts are seeds are also considered a healthy fat, which we will discuss in the fat section below.
+Nuts and seeds are also considered a healthy fat, which we will discuss in the fat section below.
 There are several caveats with meat intake.
 Medical history has a lot to do with what options will be best for you when it comes to protein.
-In addition, hormones used in products and red and processed meats are the main considerations.
-When choosing meat products, I try to often choose products from hormone free raised animals whenever possible.
-The jury is still out on the true effect hormones in animals will have on our health, but it is better to be safe than sorry.
+When choosing meat products, I try to choose products from growth-hormone-free and antibiotic-free raised animals whenever possible.
+Typically, the package of meat will say something like “raised without antibiotics”, “hormone free”, “no antibiotic ever”, etc. The jury is still out on the true effect growth hormones and animal antibiotics will have on our health, but it is better to be safe than sorry.

-When it comes to red and processed meats, there is so much to consider.
+When it comes to red and processed meats, there is much more to consider.
+Processed meats such as bacon (from any animal), sausage (from any animal), and deli meat are considered to be class 1 carcinogens…the same as cigarettes.
+And red meat (beef, pork, lamb) is a class 2 carcinogen when consumed in large amounts.
 Because the narrative on this is so long, General Wellness will be publishing a separate blog post about this shortly.
 In the mean time, check out our Instagram Highlight “MEAT INFO” here!
 The summary for the purposes of this post and describing what is the healthiest way of eating is this: no red or processed meats will be included in the foundation for a healthy diet.

 So what proteins ARE included in the foundation for a healthy diet?
 I’m glad you asked.
 In the foundation for a healthy diet, the main proteins consumed should be those in the form of fish (fatty fish such as tuna and salmon are best), eggs, “clean” protein powders such as Orgain or Collagen Peptides, and of course nuts and seeds.